shivannis/xandr-docs-public/xandr-docs/articles/curate/viewing-your-object-limits.md

   always be 100%.
 If the percentage is low, the client has many objects that are candidates for deletion.

+> [!TIP]
-<b>Tip:</b> Line items that have not served or
-been modified in the last 90 days are good candidates for deletion.
+> Line items that have not served or been modified in the last 90 days are good candidates for deletion.
 Contact your Xandr representative if you need assistance in cleaning out old objects or to request that your object limit be increased.

-FAQs
+## FAQs

 ***How will I know that I am approaching my limit for an object?***